 The Chromebook also features a lightweight operating system in Chrome OS, making it even easier to use on the go, especially when you’re drawing.
 You can use the included pen to navigate, draw and write, among other things, and you’ll never need to charge the stylus, making it even more convenient.
 The mobile CPU isn’t as powerful as other laptops on our list, but the streamlined operating system doesn’t require much power to run.
 Finally, the Samsung Chromebook features a long-lasting battery, as well.
-For programming needs, get a laptop up to that task, like the best laptops for programming.
+Compare this to the HP Spectre X360 for a different 2 in 1 option.
+The Spectre X360 may be a bit pricier, but it might be a worthwhile investment.
+For programming needs, instead of the HP Spectre, get a laptop up to that task.
+Take a look at the best laptops for programming.

 #4 Acer Chromebook Spin 13 Laptop for Drawing

 WHY WE LIKE IT: The Acer Chromebook Spin 13 2-in-1 laptop is durable and powerful with an Intel Core i5 processor and durable, 2K display.
 This generation of generation of Intel will keep your computer high performing.
 It also features the best stylus on the list, made by powerhouse digital art company Wacom.